Nonadiabatic instanton rate theory beyond the golden-rule limit: Fourth-order instanton rate theory

 as $\beta \to 0$.
 Here $\Delta$ is evaluated at the MECP, and we define a transition-state partition function

 as well as the coefficients

 In general, the asymptotic relation in \eqn{eq:L4A-ht} only holds at high temperatures and short times $t_0 \text{ and } t_1$.
-However the expression is exact for one-dimensional linear diabats $V_n(x) = V^{\ddagger} + \kappa_n x$.
+However for one-dimensional linear diabats, $V_n(x) = V^{\ddagger} + \kappa_n x$, \eqn{eq:L4A-ht} is not an approximation and is precisely equal to the quantum $\margfa(t_0, t_1)$.
 It is therefore meaningful to make a digression into the low-temperature regime ($\beta \to \infty$).
-In this limit, the coefficient $d_{01}$ of the quartic term in \eqn{eq:L4A-ht} becomes vanishingly small, and so the marginalised time-correlation function $\margfa(t_0, t_1)$ becomes well approximated by a Gaussian, as seen in \fig{fig:L4A}(a).
+In this limit, the coefficient $d_{01}$ of the quartic term in \eqn{eq:L4A-ht} becomes vanishingly small, and so the marginalised correlation function $\margfa(t_0, t_1)$ becomes well approximated by a Gaussian, as seen in \fig{fig:L4A}(a).
 Neglecting the quartic term and integrating over $t_n$ yields the low-temperature limit of $\kfreda$ for a linear system,

 to be compared with the golden-rule rate\cite{GoldenGreens}

 where